xdeama/personal-site-hugo/hugo/content/en/portfolio/_index.md

 {{< static-img src="denis.png" class="profile-img frame" alt="Denis" >}}

+I develop durable and extensible [custom-tailored]({{< ref "/consulting" >}}) business software based on open-source technologies.

+Modern architectures, robust domain models, and a special focus on fault tolerance and logging form the basis for durability.
+I achieve long-term extensibility through high regression test coverage.

+These approaches make technologies replaceable and systems renewable, avoiding the need for complete redevelopment, which might otherwise be necessary after a decade at most.

 I design and develop sophisticated [custom software and cloud infrastructure]({{< ref "/consulting" >}}) for the finance and energy sector that stands the test of time with resilience, maintainability, and extendability.